gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This allows Java and Kotlin to properly configure all types of dependencies and improves IDE support for the Groovy DSL.

-In addition, the Kotlin DSL now supports named arguments for external dependencies:
+In addition, the Kotlin DSL now supports named arguments for external dependencies in this block:

 ```kotlin
 testing {